 Tomato Pomace is a somewhat common but often misunderstood ingredient.
 It can provide a valuable source of soluble fiber to aid digestion.
 However, there are concerns that in large quantities, it is a filler and that it can contain notable levels of pesticides.

 Due to the three different recipes that Prey offers, Prey could be suitable for dogs that suffer from a range of meat and fish allergies.
 However, the dogs must be able to consume a large portion of lentils without suffering an intolerance.

-Canidae advertises its Pure range as grain free limited ingredient formulas.
+Canidae advertises its Pure range as grain-free limited ingredient formulas.
 However, many of their formulas contain multiple sources of meat or fish and a variety of vegetable ingredients.

-One example of this is Canidae – Grain Free Pure Ridge which utilizes Chicken and a broad range of Legumes.
+One example of this is Canidae – Grain Free Pure Ridge, which utilizes Chicken and a broad range of Legumes.
 Despite Chicken being a common allergen, for those dogs who aren’t allergic, this could be a great option.